The Boundary Time Crystal as a light source for collectively enhanced sensing

 This agrees with the numerical results presented in \subfigref{fig:estimation error homodyne protocol}{2(a)} deep in the stationary regime, and saturates the QCRB for $\varphi-\beta = 0$.
-For $\varphi-\beta = 0$, the quadrature $\hat{S}_\beta = \hat{S}_\mathrm{x}$, for which the long-time average vanishes, $\langle\hat{S}_\mathrm{x}\rangle_\mathrm{ss}=0$ \cite{Cabot2023}.
-This can be interpreted as a signature in the measurement data when tuning through the parameter $\beta$ [see \subfigref{fig:measurement_setups}{1(e)}].
-We further find, that in the vicinity of the critical Rabi frequency, the estimation error increases to a higher level in the time crystal regime than the minimum observed in the stationary regime.
-The increment of the estimation error in the time crystal regime is rooted in the larger variance of the time averaged homodyne current and a smaller value of the derivative with respect to $\varphi$ displayed in this regime [see \subfigref{fig:estimation error homodyne protocol}{2(b)}].
+For $\varphi-\beta = 0$, the average homodyne current vanishes, which can be interpreted as a signature in the measurement data when tuning through the parameter $\beta$ [see \subfigref{fig:measurement_setups}{1(e)}].
+In the vicinity of the critical Rabi frequency, the estimation error increases to a higher level in the time crystal regime than the minimum observed in the stationary regime, due to a larger variance and smaller susceptibility of the homodyne current [see \subfigref{fig:estimation error homodyne protocol}{2(b)}].

-\textit{Perfect absorber protocol.---} The average homodyne current protocol is not capable of exploiting the intricate time-correlations of the BTC light.
-This demands for a detection scheme that can extract the information encoded in the phase shifted output field in the time crystal regime.
-Next, we show that this can be achieved by constructing a perfect absorber for the BTC light \cite{Yang, Stannigel2012, Godley2023}.
-In fact, this absorber is a replica BTC, acting as a 'decoder' for the information inscribed on the phase shifted light [see \subfigref{fig:measurement_setups}{1(b)}].
+In \subfigref{fig:estimation error homodyne protocol}{2(a)}, we also show the error bound (rate) for estimation protocols based on the homodyne current, given by $[\mathcal{I}^{\mathrm{(h)}}_\varphi]^{-1/2}$ (crosses), with $\mathcal{I}^{\mathrm{(h)}}_\varphi := \lim_{T\to\infty} \mathcal{I}^{\mathrm{(h)}}_\varphi(\varphi_0,T) /T$.
+The minimum achievable error is near the transition, while for the time crystal phase the error bound displays similar values as the largest ones observed in the stationary phase.
+Protocols that exploit temporal correlations in the homodyne current \cite{martin2011extreme,Kiilerich2016} may outperform the average‑current method in this regime.
+However, for the system sizes and parameter regimes studied (see SM \cite{SM}), the $N^4$ scaling of the QFI does not emerge in $\mathcal{I}^{\mathrm{(h)}}_\varphi$.
+The reason is that the light emitted by the local oscillator is in a coherent state and its superposition with the BTC light is therefore not sufficient to decode the intricate correlations leading to the enhancement of the QFI.

-In this protocol, the light emitted by the source BTC acquires a phase $\varphi$ and is then unidirectionally guided into the decoder system.
-By applying an auxiliary tunable phase shift $\varphi'$ to the decoder output, the optical phase $\varphi$ can be estimated by means of an intensity measurement of the decoder output [see \subfigref{fig:measurement_setups}{1(c)}].
-The evolution of the emerging cascaded system shown in \subfigref{fig:measurement_setups}{1(b)} is described by the master equation \cite{Stannigel2012, Yang, Cabot2024}
+\textit{Perfect absorber protocol.---} We now consider the measurement protocol developed in Refs. \cite{Yang, Godley2023}, which requires constructing a perfect absorber for the BTC light \cite{Stannigel2012}.
+In fact, this absorber is a replica BTC acting as a 'decoder' for the information inscribed on the phase shifted light [see \subfigref{fig:measurement_setups}{1(b)}].